 The Council is the administering authority of the scheme and has the major share of contributors and pensioners.
-There are now 8 contributing scheduled bodies and 8 admitted bodies.
-All of the bodies shown below contribute to the Fund.
+There are now 17 scheme employers as shown below, all of the bodies contribute to the Fund.

-FUND EMPLOYERS as at 31 March 2014
+SCHEME EMPLOYERS as at 31 March 2015